oryon-dominik/nixos/tutorials/installation.md

     # change passwords for root and your user logins
     passwd [options] [LOGIN]

-If you want to implment changes after succesfull installation, build a new config with the next boot.
+If you want to implement changes after succesfull installation, build a new config with the next boot.

     ```sh
     nixos-rebuild boot
     ```

+9. Extras

+## Interactive exploration of the config.

+    nix repl '<nixpkgs/nixos>'  # quit with ctrl+d or ':q'

-9. Restricting access
+## Restricting access

 To limit which users can perform Nix operations, you can use the permissions on the directory /nix/var/nix/daemon-socket.
  For instance, if you want to restrict the use of Nix to the members of a group called nix-users, do